aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 }
 ```

 As we can see, inside the `extern "C"` we have to indicate the `js_namespace` (console) declaring the function that we'll use inside the namespace (log).
-In this case we've put only one string as a parameter but if we wanted to execute a `console.log` with multiple parameters they would have to be declared.
+In this case, we've put only one string as a parameter but if we wanted to execute a `console.log` with multiple parameters they would have to be declared.

 And in our JS: